Quantum-informed learning of genuine network nonlocality beyond idealized resources: Introduction

-Recent advances interdisciplinary with machine learning, quantum foundations, and causal inference \cite{Machine_Learning_Nonlocal_Correlations:PhysRevLett.122.200401, Machine_Learning_Detection_of_Bell_Nonlocality_in_Quantum_Many-Body-Systems:PhysRevLett.120.240402, Tamas_2020, Probabilistic_Graphical_Models:Koller1989, Learning_Functional_Causal_Models_with_Generative_Neural_Networks:Goudet2018, Causality:Hitchcock2001} provide strong basis for addressing these limitations of traditional numerical and analytical techniques.
-Inspired, we introduce an operational causal-inferred Bayesian learning framework called the LHV layered neural network framework, where we introduce the rank of the quantum state as a previously untapped degree of freedom in learning the local statistics of Bell tests.
+Recent advances in interdisciplinary fields with machine learning, quantum foundations, and causal inference \cite{Machine_Learning_Nonlocal_Correlations:PhysRevLett.122.200401, Machine_Learning_Detection_of_Bell_nonlocality_in_Quantum_Many-Body-Systems:PhysRevLett.120.240402, Tamas_2020, Probabilistic_Graphical_Models:Koller1989, Learning_Functional_Causal_Models_with_Generative_Neural_Networks:Goudet2018, Causality:Hitchcock2001} provide a strong basis for addressing these limitations of traditional numerical and analytical techniques.
+Inspired by these approaches, we introduce an operational causally inferred Bayesian learning framework called the Layered LHV-Net framework, where we introduce the rank of the quantum state as a previously untapped degree of freedom in learning the local statistics of Bell tests.
 This new framework successfully addresses the inconsistencies with earlier methods, providing a noise-robust proof for quantum multipartite networks.
-And applying this framework to the triangle scenario, we uncover interesting details on genuine network non-local correlations.
-We confirm our frameworks consistency with existing results and benchmark our method based on newer elegant limits to robustness with higher accuracy and fewer resources.
+Applying this framework to the triangle scenario, we uncover interesting details on genuine network nonlocal correlations.
+We confirm the consistency of our framework with existing results and benchmark our method based on new, elegant limits to robustness, achieving higher accuracy with fewer resources.

-We find that genuine network nonlocal correlations persists only close to pure states when studying $X$ states in the triangle scenario, emphasizing these correlations as much stronger than Bell nonlocality with a new limit on noise robustness of $0.94-0.95$.
-Additionally we find that these correlations require all of the sources to send entangled states of a certain degree of entanglement with a unique configuration of joint entangled measurements for maximal non-locality.
-Further we quantitatively measure the robustness of genuineness of these nonlocal correlations that arise due to the independence of the sources, by adapting the Bayesian network model to introduce shared randomness.
+Using the framework, we study genuine network nonlocal correlations of a more general form of the shared state between the parties and a general form of the measurements that was not considered before.
+Our results reveal a new set of non-maximal measurements giving the best value of nonlocality.
+We also find that the nonlocal correlations persist only close to pure state distributions, with a new limit of $0.94$ on noise robustness based on Werner noise, emphasizing that these correlations are much more limited in scope and stricter than previously understood.
+Additionally, we find that these correlations require all sources to send states of a certain degree of entanglement for maximal nonlocality; alongside this, we find a separate class of non-maximally entangled states distinct from Werner states capable of exhibiting these correlations.

+Further, by adapting our framework to introduce shared randomness, we find that genuine network nonlocal correlations exhibit robustness to shared randomness even with noise.
+We also provide the numerical response functions of the LHV descriptions for the $v = 0.94$ robustness parameter, previously considered genuine network nonlocal.